MarkoKurtovic/Sitemap-generator/README.md

 # Sitemap.xml generator

-Sitemap.xml generator for a single page website using Python and Mysql.<br>
+Sitemap.xml generator for a single page website using Python and Mysql.<br><br>
 Because online tools can't create sitemap.xml for SPA sites, I wrote a script that makes sitemap.xml from the database.

 ## Result